Mecanismos evolutivos que generan resistencia bacteriana en la producción ganadera

 bacteria, Resistencia, antibioticos, produccion ganadera.

-Natalia Escobar, Facultad de Ciencias Agropecuarias, Universidad de Cundinamarca.
+Natalia Escobar, Universidad de Cundinamarca

 Biologa, MSc., PhD (e), Docente Investigador Universidad de Cundinamarca.
 Grupo de Investigacion Area Verde.